rioncm/gprox/README.md

   - Designed to run behind reverse proxies like Traefik.

 - **Lightweight and Flexible**:
-  - Built with Flask, leveraging Docker for portability and simplicity.
+  - Implemented with FastAPI behind Gunicorn/Uvicorn workers for production readiness.
   - Configurable via YAML for custom domains, TTL, and API key management.

 - **Extensible**: